Skopje: Pollution

 Air pollution is a serious problem in Skopje, especially in winter.
-Concentrations of certain types of particulate matter (PM2 and PM10) are regularly over twelve times the WHO recommended maximum levels.
-In winter, smoke regularly obscures vision and can lead to problems for drivers.
-Together with India and Bosnia and Herzegovina, North Macedonia is one of the most polluted places in the world.
+Concentrations of certain types of particulate matter (PM2 and PM10) are regularly over twelve times the WHO-recommended maximum levels.
+In winter, smoke regularly obscures vision and can lead to problems for motorists.
+Together with Kosovo and Bosnia and Herzegovina, North Macedonia has the most polluted urban areas in Europe.

-Skopje's high levels of pollution are caused by a combination of smoke from houses, emissions from the industry, from buses and other forms of public transport, as well as from cars, and a lack of interest in caring for the environment.
-Central heating is often not affordable, and so households often burn firewood, as well as used car tyres, various plastic garbage, petroleum and other possible flammable waste, which emits toxic chemicals harmful to the population, especially to children and the elderly.
+Skopje's high levels of pollution are caused by a combination of smoke from houses, emissions from the industry, public and private transport, and a general lack of interest in caring for the environment.
+Central heating is often not affordable, and so households often burn firewood, as well as used car tyres, plastic waste, petroleum, and other possibly flammable waste, which emits toxic chemicals harmful to the population, especially to children and the elderly.

-The city's smog has reduced its air quality and affected the health of many of its citizens, many of which have died from pollution-related illnesses.
+The city's smog has reduced its air quality and affected the health of many of its citizens, with the average lifespan in Skopje being reduced by between two to three years due to this pollution.